12 July 2021

 Set the budget for your digital learning solution

 It might be that you’ll need to engage a wider stakeholder group to determine and source an ideal budget.
-To help those conversations, think about what KPIs the learning intervention will have a positive impact upon – what’s going to be the return on the investment?
+To help those conversations, think about what KPIs the learning intervention will have a positive impact upon.
+What’s going to be the return on your investment?

-If you’ve already agreed and defined a budget, it’s also important to set realistic expectations of what the final learning solution will be – a good elearning agency can ensure that you’ll get the best possible solution for your specified budget.
+If you’ve already agreed and defined a budget, it’s also important to set realistic expectations of what the final learning solution will be.
+A good elearning agency can ensure you’ll get the best possible solution for your specified budget.

 4.

-Adult learners’ attention spans vary from person to person and there’s a mixed bag of opinions out there today – a quick Google search and you’ll find numerous commentators citing anything from 7 or 8 seconds to 6 hours!
+Adult learners’ attention spans vary from person to person.
+And there’s a mixed bag of opinions out there today.
+A quick Google search says you’ll find numerous commentators citing anything from 7 or 8 seconds to 6 hours!

-The truth is that we’re all different and how long something or someone holds our attention for isn’t hardwired into our collective DNA.
-What you might find interesting and could keep you engrossed in for hours, for example, may well bore the socks off someone else!
+The truth is that we’re all different.
+And how long something or someone holds our attention for isn’t hardwired into our collective DNA.
+What you might find interesting and could keep you engrossed in for hours, may well bore the socks off someone else!

 The ideal completion duration should, however, be considered.
-With a potentially broad and varied audience, finding the sweet spot is a bit of a balancing act – as a general rule of thumb, we’d recommend that a single piece of digital learning should ideally take 15-30 minutes to complete.
+With a potentially broad and varied audience, finding the sweet spot is a bit of a balancing act.
+As a general rule of thumb, we’d recommend a single piece of digital learning should ideally take 15-30 minutes.

-If the volume of content looks like it’ll need longer to cover, it’s a good flag that the subject matter might best be broken down into a series of shorter pieces of separate learning.
+Does the volume of content look like it’ll need longer to cover?
+Then it’s good to flag that the subject matter might best be broken down into a series of shorter pieces of separate learning.

 5.